ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/flink/setup_nexmark.md

 ```

 - Step-3: Configure Flink.
-    - Edit flink/conf/workers of the master node and enter the IP address of each worker node.
-Recommand to set 8 entries.
+    - Edit flink-1.17.2/conf/workers of the master node and enter the IP address of each worker node.
+Recommend to set 8 entries.
-    - Replace flink/conf/sql-client-defaults.yaml by nexmark/conf/sql-client-defaults.yaml
+    - Replace flink-1.17.2/conf/sql-client-defaults.yaml with nexmark-flink/conf/sql-client-defaults.yaml
-    - Replace flink/conf/flink-conf.yaml by nexmark/conf/flink-conf.yaml.
+    - Copy nexmark-flink/conf/flink-conf.yaml to flink-1.17.2/conf/flink-conf.yaml.
 Remember to update the following configurations:
         - Set jobmanager.rpc.address to you master IP address
         - Set state.checkpoints.dir to your local file path (recommend to use SSD), e.g. file:///home/username/checkpoint.
         - Set state.backend.rocksdb.localdir to your local file path (recommend to use SSD), e.g. /home/username/rocksdb.